Shirley Shelley, R.D.

 Are you frustrated with a lack of progress in your weight loss efforts?
 Does it seem like you are eating all the right foods, exercising and your weight still isn’t going down?

-If you’re not keeping track of what you’re eating and what you’re doing for exercise, you need to start.
+If you’re not keeping track of what you’re eating and doing for exercise, you need to start.
 Record keeping is one of the most powerful tools in weight management.

 Why?
-Records help keep you accountable and allow you to find out what is and is not working for you.
-Record keeping can help you identify problem areas to work on and help you notice successful strategies worth repeating.
+Records help keep you accountable, and find out what is and is not working for you.
+Record keeping can help you identify problem areas to work on and notice successful strategies worth repeating.

-- Keep it simple.
+Keep it simple.
 The main point is to keep track of what is happening.
-What are you eating and drinking, and what are you doing for exercise?
+What are you eating and drinking, and doing for exercise?
 In-the-moment recording is best, but at least do it as soon as possible.
 It won’t help your weight management if you’re forgetting all the mindless nibbling that occurs.

-- Be honest.
-Your records will be a useful tool to use to determine where your successes and where your problem areas lie.
+Be honest.
+Your records will be a useful tool to use to determine where your successes and problem areas lie.
 No one needs to see them but you.